 Take foundational online courses in child and adolescent development:

 In addition to the program’s core online courses, you'll take:

-This program does not train individuals to become licensed clinical professionals.
-With an M.A. in applied child and adolescent development with a specialization in infant and early childhood mental health, advance your career as a mental health provider or practitioner in a variety of fields that serve young children and their families.
+With an MA in applied child and adolescent development with a specialization in infant and early childhood mental health, advance your career as a mental health provider or practitioner in a variety of fields that serve young children and their families.
 If you reside in Minnesota, you can choose to pursue an option that would lead to LPCC licensure.

 Endorsement levels include:

 More information on the endorsement process is available through the Minnesota Association for Children’s Mental Health-Infant and Early Childhood Division or through your state’s infant mental health association listed under the Alliance member states.
 Don't live in Minnesota?
 Learn if your state is a member of the Alliance.

 I am grateful to the Institute of Child Development for their support and commitment to my work and for expanding the field to promote the healthy development of all children in our communities.